ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

         low = start + 1; high = end  // initialise the lower and upper pointers.
         repeat:
             while low <= high and arr[low] < pivot:
-                low += 1             // Increase the lower pointer as long as its element is smaller than the pivot. while low <= high and arr[high] > pivot: high -= 1            // Increase the upper pointer as long as its element is larger than the pivot. if low > high:
+                low += 1             // Increase lower pointer as long as it's smaller than the pivot. while low <= high and arr[high] > pivot: high -= 1            // Increase upper pointer as long as it's larger than the pivot. if low > high:
-                break                // Break out of the loop when the pointers have passed each other. swap(arr, low, high)     // Otherwise, swap the elements, and low += 1                 // move both pointers towards each other. high -= 1
+                break                // Break out of loop when the pointers have passed each other. swap(arr, low, high)     // Otherwise, swap the elements, and low += 1                 // move both pointers towards each other. high -= 1